lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 .. image:: trojita.png

-When writing a replay message a window will pop up to write your message in.
+When writing a reply message a window will pop up to write your message in.
+To send the message press the :guilabel:`Send` button.
+If you change your mind about sending this message press the :guilabel:`Cancel`.

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.
 To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again.
 To view newest messages in trojita first :menuselection:`View --> Sorting --> Descending`.